Rangers oust Hurricanes 6-2 in Game 7, reach Eastern finals

 Ryan Strome and Filip Chytil also scored in what became an unexpected rout, with Andrew Copp adding a late empty-netter.
 More impressively, the Rangers’ win came in an arena where the Hurricanes had gone 7-0 in the playoffs, including a Game 7 victory to beat Boston in the first round and three meetings in this series.

-New York coach Gerard Gallant said Sunday he had a group of players who ”have a lot of fun and they believe in themselves.”
-They looked as if they were doing plenty of both Monday in capping a second straight comeback win from a multi-game deficit.
+New York coach Gerard Gallant said Sunday he had a group of players who “have a lot of fun and they believe in themselves.”
+They looked as if they were doing plenty of both Monday in capping a second straight comeback from a multigame deficit.

-First, they rallied from a 3-1 down to beat Pittsburgh in a seven-game series.
-Then, after falling in an 0-2 hole against Carolina, New York responded with more resilience, even a stubborn refusal to fade out when down.
+First, they rallied from 3-1 down to beat Pittsburgh in a seven-game series.
+Then, after falling into a 0-2 hole against Carolina, New York responded with more resilience, even a stubborn refusal to fade out when down.

 Kreider went as far as to throw in a comparison to “cockroaches.”